magisterquis/pcapknock/README.md

 `-DOPTION=value` to the compiler.
 The included build script passes whatever is in the `DEFINES` environment variable to the compiler to enable compile-time configuration.
 For convience, the `DEVICE` environment variable may be set to change the device on which traffic is monitored.
-If `DEVICE` is unset, all interfaces will be used.
+If `DEVICE` is the empty string, all interfaces will be used.

 The configurable settings are: